ronistone/Kernel_Paxos_Persistence/README.md

 ## Unloading everything

-Kill the application with CTRL+C and check to throughput.
+Kill the application with CTRL+C and check the throughput.

 Unload the module with ``sudo rmmod persistence``